Wasabi-No-Ginger

 Wasabi-No-Ginger is a fictional superhero appearing in American comic books published by Marvel Comics.
 Created by writer Chris Claremont and artist David Nakayama, he first appeared in Big Hero 6 #1 (September 2008), a book about a titular superhero team in which Wasabi is a member.

 Wasabi appears in the 2014 Disney animated film Big Hero 6 voiced by Damon Wayans Jr., with Khary Payton taking over in the television series and the video game Kingdom Hearts III.
-This version of him is black and is a smart neurotic neat freak.
-He also uses plasma blades to help protect the city.
+This version of him is portrayed as African-American and is highly intelligent but neurotic.
+His main weapons are the plasma blades that he has developed as part of his school project.

 Publication history

 The character was created by Chris Claremont and David Nakayama and first appeared in Big Hero 6 #1 (September 2008).
-He along with Fredzilla were meant to serve as replacements for then current members Sunpyre and Ebon Samurai.
+He along with Fredzilla were meant to serve as replacements for Sunpyre and Ebon Samurai.

 Fictional character biography

 Wasabi-No-Ginger is a trained chef and a member of Big Hero 6.
-His first mission with the six was taking on a villain named Badgal and her three minions; Whiplash, Brute and Gunsmith.
+His first mission with the six was taking on a villain named Badgal and her three minions; Whiplash, Brute, and Gunsmith.
 He is once again with his teammates, this time helping Spider-Man take out Doctor Octopus' satellites.
 Wasabi and Baymax jump head on into battle, taking on Everwraith.